Venezuela's Maduro seeks to tighten his grip via election

 “Everything indicates that he will achieve what he has always sought, which is to have total, authoritarian, hegemonic control of all the country's institutions,” said Michael Shifter, president of the Washington-based Inter-American Dialogue.

 Once an oil-producing powerhouse, Venezuela has been embroiled for years in a deepening political and economic crisis.
-More than five million people have fled the country in recent years, the world's largest migration after war-torn Syria.
-The International Monetary Fund projects a 25 per cent decline this year in Venezuela's GDP, while hyperinflation diminishes the value of its currency, the bolivar.
+More than 5 million people have fled the country in recent years, the world's largest migration after war-torn Syria.
+The International Monetary Fund projects a 25% decline this year in Venezuela's GDP, while hyperinflation diminishes the value of its currency, the bolivar.

 Maduro, the hand-picked successor to the late President Hugo Chávez, won a second term in 2018.
 But Washington and several nations accused him of fixing the outcome by banning his most popular opponents from challenging him.

-The Trump Administration took the lead by hitting Maduro with punishing sanctions, targeting the State-run oil firm PDVSA and cutting him off from billions of dollars annually.
-The US Justice Department also indicted Maduro as a “narcoterrorist”, offering a $15-million reward for his arrest.
+The Trump administration took the lead by hitting Maduro with punishing sanctions, targeting the state-run oil firm PDVSA and cutting him off from billions of dollars annually.
+The US Justice Department also indicted Maduro as a “narcoterrorist,” offering a US$15 million reward for his arrest.

 But he remains in power with backing from Venezuela's military and international support from nations like Iran, Russia, China and Cuba.
 Maduro's domestic allies also control the supreme court, prosecutor's office and elections commission.

 “We've had to suffer under five years of horror, plots, conspiracies and failure,” Maduro said.
-“Our people are aware that it was a mistake to elect the Oposition.”
+“Our people are aware that it was a mistake to elect the opposition.”

 International bodies like the European Union have refused to send observers to Sunday's election, saying the conditions for a democratic process don't exist.

 The referendum is being held over several days immediately following the congressional election.
 Venezuelans can register their votes digitally and in person in cities across Venezuela and abroad.
-Civil organisations are organising it without any independent audit or observation.
+Civil organizations are organizing it without any independent audit or observation.

 Guaidó is banned from television and radio broadcasts in Venezuela.
 Instead, he has appeared in public by talking with people waiting in long lines to buy gas, or speaking to representatives of a teachers' union.
 He urged them to take part in the referendum.

-Carlos Vecchio, Guaidó's ambassador to Washington, said Opposition leaders realise the risk of carrying out the referendum as once-fervent support fades and they face potential aggression from Maduro's armed forces and roving groups of his supporters on motorcycles.
+Carlos Vecchio, Guaidó's ambassador to Washington, said opposition leaders realize the risk of carrying out the referendum as once-fervent support fades and they face potential aggression from Maduro's armed forces and roving groups of his supporters on motorcycles.

 “I can understand that frustration, but we have no alternative.
 We have to keep fighting for a transition,” Vecchio said.
 “I feel frustration as well.”